-Curio hallianus, formerly known as Senecio hallianus, is a small succulent with fleshy, erect or inclined leaves on stems that creep along the ground or trail out of the pot.
+Curio hallianus, formerly known as Senecio hallianus, is a small succulent with thick, fleshy, erect or inclined leaves on stems that creep along the ground or trail out of the pot.
 It forms mats by suckers and runners.
 Leaves are tapered at both ends, up to 1 inch (2.5 cm) long and up to 0.2 inches (0.5 cm) in diameter.
-They are blue-green, covered with a powdery bloom, and with 10 to 14 somewhat translucent stripes.
-Flowers are white usually appear in summer on thin, up to 4 inches (10 cm) long stems.
+They are blue-green, covered with a powdery bloom, and have 10 to 14 somewhat translucent stripes.
+Flowers are white and appear on thin, up to 4 inches (10 cm) long stems, usually in summer.

 The specific epithet "hallianus" honors Harry Hall (1906-1986), botanist, succulent plant collector, and former curator of the succulent collections at Alexandra Park in Manchester and the Kirstenbosch National Botanical Garden.

 How to Grow and Care for Curio hallianus

 Light: Keep Curio plants in partial shade if outdoors, which is their preference in summer, and bright sunlight if indoors.
 They will grow in full shade but will become lank and leggy.

 Soil: These plants prefer well-draining soil.
 For growing Curio indoors, it is essential to use a container with at least one drainage hole at the bottom.

 Hardiness: Curio hallianus can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: Curio plants are drought tolerant, but the soil should never be left dry for too long.
 They need some water during the growing season but be careful not to leave the soil wet for prolonged periods.